 To add new images, ensure that your text cursor is in the place where you want your image to appear.
 Click the blue + sign, then select the “Image” block.

-After your image has uploaded, you can resize it, and add links using the icons at the top of the image.
+After your image has been uploaded, you can resize it, and add links using the icons at the top of the image.

 Your image will automatically insert into your post.

-After you’ve completed your article, you’ll need to make a few last minute optimizations using the Yoast SEO plugin.
+After you’ve completed your article, you’ll need to make a few last-minute optimizations using the Yoast SEO plugin.

-Yoast has post specific settings that can be at the bottom of the main text area.
+Yoast has post-specific settings that can be at the bottom of the main text area.